Ranfurly Shield: History

 In 1901 the Governor of New Zealand, The 5th Earl of Ranfurly, announced that he would present a cup to the New Zealand Rugby Football Union to be used as the prize in a competition of their choosing.
 When the trophy, a shield, arrived, the NZRFU decided that it would be awarded to the union with the best record in the 1902 season, and thenceforth be the subject of a challenge system.
 Auckland, unbeaten in 1902, was presented with the shield.
 The shield was designed as a trophy for association football, not rugby.
 The picture in the centrepiece was a soccer one, and was modified by adding goal posts on the soccer goal in the picture to create a rugby scene.
 The alterations to the centrepiece are still apparent.

 Auckland were on tour in 1903 and did not play any home games, and thus did not have to defend the Shield.
 Their first defence was against Wellington in 1904, and was unsuccessful.

 Since the introduction of the National Provincial Championship in 1976, all home games a Shield-holder plays in the NPC or Heartland Championship, during league play are automatically challenge matches.

 Auckland holds the record for the greatest number of consecutive Shield defences, 61 matches between 14 September 1985 and 18 September 1993.
 During this period Auckland took the Shield on tour to provincial unions that, mainly for financial reasons, would be unlikely to be able to mount a challenge for the trophy.
 While dismissed by some critics, usually because of the one-sided scores, it was mostly regarded as a success by those involved.

 In 1994 when Canterbury wrested the Shield from Waikato, it was in battered condition, with large cracks, chips and peeled varnish.
 Nearly a century of use had taken its toll.
 Canterbury player Chris England, skilled in woodwork, fully renovated it, bringing it back into pristine condition.

+In 2023 the Shield was restored over nine months by Tri Peek in Waikanae, Wellington, who had been repairing the trophy for several years before the full restoration decision.
+The original Oak shield was replaced with English Oak from the Hutt Valley in New Zealand, seasoned for 5 years.
+The badges, already recently replaced in 2012 were moved to the new shield.

+The old Shield, which had gradually become worn down by 118 years of handling and an untold number of celebrations, has been blessed and decommissioned by NZ Rugby Māori cultural adviser Luke Crawford, recognising its status as a taonga in rugby.
+The replacement shield was accidentally broken after being dropped on a concrete floor in September 2023 just after Hawke's Bay had won it from Wellington.